KostyaIliouk/KostyaIliouk.github.io/random/_posts/2021-10-28-broken_network.md

 “We cannot stop natural disasters but we can arm ourselves with knowledge: so many lives wouldn’t have to be lost if there was enough disaster preparedness.” – Petra Nemcova (4)

+The following was written in 2019 for my class at the University of Toronto, Scarborough Campus, CSCC46: Social and Information Networks.

 The world has finally begun to act in preventing climate change.
 Unfortunately, the damage has already been done, and what are defined as natural disasters have seen a dramatic increase within the past 50 or so years (1).

 Something that I know for a fact I take for granted, and I’m sure many others do as well, is our infrastructure that we have within Toronto.
 Such infrastructure includes: our road systems, power grid, drainage systems, sewage system, internet lines, and many more.
 Thankfully, Toronto is situated in a very key geological region where we do not see many natural disasters such as hurricanes, floods, or forest fires; but many highly densely populated areas of the world are in these danger zones (2).